piatra-automation/r0astr/docs-source/extend/creating-skins.md

 - Verify all required CSS classes present
 - Check template placeholders match expected variables
 - Fallback: Reset to default skin in localStorage

+**Hover targets not working:**
+- Ensure z-index is above all UI elements (use `z-index: 10101`)
+- Check that hidden elements have `pointer-events: none`
+- Verify hover selectors use `~` for sibling combinators
+- Remember hover targets are injected as direct body children

 **Page won't reload:**
 - Clear localStorage: `localStorage.removeItem('r0astr-settings')`